CachyOS/linux-cachyos/README.md

 # <center>Linux Kernel with several scheduler and other improvements</center>

-## General Informations
+## General Information

-The CachyOS are improved kernels which improve the performance and other improvements.
-Following Scheduler are supported:
+CachyOS are improved kernels that improve performance and other aspects.
+The Schedulers listed below are supported:

 ### linux-cachyos will now use as default the BORE scheduler!